-2. The documented coding guidelines, including procedures for ensuring readable identifiers for variables, constants, and components and confirmation that these guidelines are uniformly implemented will be reviewed.
+2. The documented coding guidelines, including procedures for ensuring readable identifiers for variables, constants, and components, and confirmation that these guidelines are uniformly implemented will be reviewed.

 The procedure used in creating, deriving, or procuring and verifying databases or data files accessed by components will be reviewed.